Yaku Pérez Guartambel: Early life and education

-In 2017, she legally changed her name to Yaku Sacha, which translates to "Forest of Water" in the Quechua language.
-She stated that she consulted with both her mother and Pachamama before making her name change.
-Her heritage is Quechua Cañari.
+In 2017, he legally changed his name to Yaku Sacha, which translates to "Forest of Water" in the Quechua language.
+He stated that he consulted with both his mother and Pachamama before making his name change.
+He is of Quechua Cañari descent.

-Pérez's first wife, Verónica Cevallos, passed away in 2012, following complications from cancer.
+Pérez's first wife, Verónica Cevallos, died in 2012, following complications from cancer.

-In 2013 she married Manuela Lavinas Picq, a French-Brazilian academic, through a Cañari ancestral rite.
-Picq was forcibly deported from Ecuador by the Rafael Correa government, due to political persecution.
+In 2013 he married Manuela Lavinas Picq, a French-Brazilian academic, through a Cañari ancestral rite.

 Early political career

 After being involved in the Federation of Indigenous and Farming Organizations, Pérez became a city councilor in Cuenca, Ecuador in 1996.

-In 2002, she participated in protests against Lucio Gutiérrez that sought to stop the privatisation of the water supply.
+In 2002, he participated in protests against Lucio Gutiérrez that sought to stop the privatisation of the water supply.

 During the presidency of Rafael Correa, he was charged with "sabotage and terrorism" for blocking the roads in protest against the Quimsacocha mining project.

-As an activist, Pérez announced her candidacy for the presidency of Ecuador in the 2017 Ecuadorian general election, but lost in the Pachakutik primary election to National Assembly member Lourdes Tibán.
+As an activist, Pérez announced his candidacy for the presidency of Ecuador in the 2017 Ecuadorian general election, but lost in the Pachakutik primary election to National Assembly member Lourdes Tibán.
 He later endorsed the center-right opposition candidate Guillermo Lasso in the run-off election, against Correa's deputy, the PAIS Alliance candidate Lenín Moreno, saying "A banker is preferable to a dictatorship that has deprived us of our territories, that has declared a state of exception, that has locked us in jail".

-In 2017, she was elected to lead the Andean Coordination of Indigenous Organizations, ECUARUNARI.
+In 2017, he was elected to lead the Andean Coordination of Indigenous Organizations, ECUARUNARI.